clvv/fasd/fasd.1.md

 Example for a minimal zsh setup (no tab completion):

     eval "$(fasd --init posix-alias zsh-hook)"

+Note that this method will slightly increase your shell start-up time, since calling binaries has overhead.
+You can cache fasd init code if you want minimal overhead.
+Example code for bash (to be put into .bashrc):

+    fasd_cache="$HOME/.fasd-init-bash"
+    if [ "$(command -v fasd)" -nt "$fasd_cache" -o ! -s "$fasd_cache" ]; then
+      fasd --init posix-alias bash-hook bash-ccomp bash-ccomp-install >| "$fasd_cache" fi
+    source "$fasd_cache"
+    unset fasd_cache

 Optionally, if you can also source `fasd` if you want `fasd` to be a shell function instead of an executable.